guntaspadda/python-profit-loss-analysis/README.md

 # python-challenge
-Created Python script to analyze financial records for profits and losses of a company Created Python script to count votes for small, rural town election
+Created Python script to analyze financial records for profits and losses of a company Also created Python script to count votes for small, rural town election